 Protein

-Protein is the main nutrient source to help repair and grow your cells.
-As a result, when you're looking to get stronger, faster and more powerful, while also recovering from your fatiguing training sessions, protein is going to be a key part of your life.
-You should look to eat 1.6 - 2 grams of protein per kg that you weigh.
-By aiming to have an element of protein within each meal, you'll be fine!
+Protein is the nutrient source that helps to repair and grow your cells.
+This makes it super important when you're looking to get stronger, faster and more powerful, whilst also recovering from your fatiguing training sessions.
+You should aim to eat 1.6 - 2 grams of protein per kg of bodyweight per day, but including some high-quality protein within each meal should be enough!

 Snacking

-Contrary to popular belief, snacking is not bad!
-Often it can be helpful to have a snack before you head out running.
-Additionally, a mid-morning and late-afternoon snack between meals can help your concentration and increases your energy levels.
+Contrary to popular belief, snacking is not a bad thing!
+Having a snack before you head out running is often a good idea to support your training.
+Additionally, a mid-morning and late-afternoon snack can help to maintain attention, concentration and bolster energy levels across the day - particularly during heavy training periods.

-Whilst it may be tempting to order that muffin with your coffee (and that is totally fine), exercise moderation and try to balance the sweet treats with snacks that are lower in refined sugar.
-Try snacks such as nuts, rice cakes and nut butter, yoghurt and fruit, protein bar or a flapjack.
+Whilst it may be tempting to order that muffin with your coffee (and that is totally fine), exercise moderation and try to balance the sweet treats with snacks lower in refined sugar - unless you're about to workout.
+Daily snack ideas include nuts, rice cakes and nut butter, yoghurt and fruit, a protein bar or homemade flapjack.

 If you're craving another snack, we suggest having a drink first, waiting 30 minutes then seeing if you're still hungry.
 Sometimes it may be that you're just dehydrated!